omarreis/ISAPIGate/README.md

 *Current version was tested with Delphi 10.4.1, Windows Server 2016 and IIS 10.0 Compiled as a Win32 DLL ( must enable IIS Win32 ISAPIs )*

+## ISAPIGate security

+Note that ISAPIGate connects to the remote server(s) using an unencrypted socket.
+Security of the channel stops at this point.

+      <Internet> <-------http/https------> | <ISAPIGate> <------http-------> <remote server>
+                                           ^ firewall

+The remote server is supposed to be inside your network.
+Don't gateway to servers over the internet or that you don't control.
+Configure the firewall to protect the channel from the jungle outside.

 ## IIS Configuration

 There are some steps to configure Windows IIS to run ISAPI scripts.